-How we collect or obtain information about you:
+How we may collect or obtain information about you

-- any information you provide to us during a telephone conversation or meeting
+- Any information you provide to us during an email, phone conversation or meeting

 - IP address